ImNotKilian/Quasar/README.md

 # Known issues

-- The disconnect log will appear twice (Nothing serious)
+- The disconnect log will appear twice in some special instances (Nothing serious)

 # Suggestions or issues?